sharm842/sas-users-r-python-guide/README.md

 # Beginner Guide: Getting Started with Jupyter Notebook (Python)

 Jupyter Notebook is a free, easy-to-use tool to write and run Python code in your browser.
-It's perfect for beginners, especially for data science and learning programming.
+It's perfect for beginners, especially for someone new to data science and learning programming.

 ---